 What are the entry requirements for graduate programs in emergency management?

 Graduate degrees prepare students for leadership roles in disaster response, emergency management, and homeland security.
-Some graduates apply to Ph.D. programs.
+Many graduates pursue careers as disaster management specialists, where they develop comprehensive preparedness plans and coordinate multi-agency response efforts.
+Some graduates also apply to Ph.D. programs.

 School Spotlight